Ambre-io/bashortcut/README.md

 <p align="center">
    <span style="color: #D724FF; font-size: 11px">BSHT profile, with the Prompt, using Aliases, in a Tmux session</span>
 </p>

-### ⚓ Profile

-This is the BSHT profile inking file in OS.
-It is included in the `.bashrc` file.
-Its role is to load the Prompt, Aliases, Commands and some Development Tools configuration.

 ### 🖥️ Prompt